-Given that individuals are driven largely by self-interest, the external benefit of consuming a merit good is not likely to be included in the private calculation of buyers and sellers.
+Given the assumption that individuals are driven by self-interest, we can also assume that the external benefit of consuming a merit good is not likely to be included in the private calculation of buyers and sellers.
 However, society needs as many people as possible to be educated and healthy so that all individuals can receive the maximum external benefit.

-Finally, individuals and families on low incomes are not likely to be able to pay the full market price of merit goods, and will under-consume.
+Finally, individuals and families who have low incomes are not likely to be able to pay the full market price for merit goods, and will, therefore, under-consume.
 For example, to continue to supply private education, tuition fees must be set to cover the full costs of supply.
 However, private fees are likely to be well in excess of what many low income families could afford to pay.

 Because of the above, it is likely that merit goods will be under-consumed and under-supplied.